phoenixframework/phoenix_live_view/guides/server/error-handling.md

 ### Exceptions after connected mount

-Once your LiveView is mounted and connected, any error will cause LiveView process to crash and be logged.
+Once your LiveView is mounted and connected, any error will cause the LiveView process to crash and be logged.
 Once the client notices the error, it will remount the LiveView over the stateful connection, without reloading the page (the exact scenario of the previous subsection).
 If remounting succeeds, the LiveView goes back to a working